Spanish Cross

-The Spanish Cross (Spanien-Kreuz) was an award of Nazi Germany given to German troops who participated in the Spanish Civil War, fighting for nationalist general, later Spanish caudillo, Francisco Franco.
+The Spanish Cross (Spanien-Kreuz) was an award of Nazi Germany given to German troops who participated in the Spanish Civil War, fighting on the Nationalist side.

 History

 With the outbreak of the Spanish Civil War in July 1936, Germany sent the Condor Legion, drawn from the German air force and army, to aid Franco's Nationalist forces.
 On 14 April 1939, Germany instituted the Spanish Cross as a decoration for the German airmen and soldiers who fought in the Condor Legion during the war.
 A number of German Navy ships served in Spanish waters, their crew also qualifying for the cross.

 The Spanish Cross was to be worn on the right breast below the pocket flap or, if awarded, below the Blood Order.
 After the death of the recipient, the award remains with the next-of-kin.

 The wear of Nazi era awards was banned in 1945.
 The Spanish Cross was not among those awards reauthorised for official wear by the Federal Republic of Germany in 1957.